Women's Studies Course Descriptions

 An introduction to the scholarship on women, both disciplinary and interdisciplinary, with an emphasis on critical thinking.
 Explores works by and about women, gender roles, and contemporary issues around the world, and analyzes arguments surrounding women’s status.

 WMST 180 (3) Introductory Topics in Women’s Studies

-Introductory special topics in Women's Studies.
+Introductory special topics in Women’s Studies.
 The course title and description will vary by offering.
+Students should check the Class Schedule for listing of actual topics.
 May be repeated for credit as topics change, for a total of six (6) units.